Note: Ajarn Pichest Boonthumme past away on August 21th, 2023.

 I reckon that anyone who goes a bit deeper with Thai Massage, who takes more training, and reads about Thai Massage, will one day or the other inevitably hit onto the phenomenon of Ajarn Pichest Boonthumme.

-Ajarn Pichest is perhaps the best known living Thai Massage Guru from Thailand.
+Ajarn Pichest is perhaps the best known living Thai Massage Guru in Thailand.
 His influence is vast, his radiation intense, and many contemporary Western Thai Massage teachers are or have been influenced by his style, methods, and techniques.

 The late Asokanada (Harald Brust), the founder of the Sunshine network and the author of the book the Art of Traditional Thai Massage, is one of the earliest Western teachers who put Pichest prominently in the picture.
 Asokananda has been one of the most important contributors to spreading Thai Massage (or Thai Yoga Massage as he called it) in Western countries, notably in Europe.

 Apart from Asokananda, there are and have been many other teachers who wrote about or payed tribute to Pichest for his teachings, and that of course further spread his name and fame.